 About the Shorewood SEED Foundation:

 The Shorewood SEED Foundation is an all-volunteer organization dedicated to supporting Shorewood public schools.
-Together with the Shorewood Advancement Office, we have raised $3M in the last 3 years.
+Together with the Shorewood School District, since 2003, SEED has raised over $2M from donors.
 For more information, visit shorewoodseed.org.